nurdann/LinkedList-in-C/README.md

 }
 ```

 Inside the function `prepend`, we check whether list empty and if so call `addToEmptyList`.
-Now, the code below the if-statement can assume that the list has at least one item so we do not need worry about `list->last` pointer because we are not modifying the last item.
-In similar fashion, we can apply the same method for `append` where we do not modify `list->first` as follows,
+Now, the code below the if-statement can assume that the list has at least one item so we do not need worry about `list->last` pointer because it will keep pointing to the last item.
+In similar fashion below, we can apply the same method for `append` where we do not modify `list->first`,

 ``` c
 void append(LinkedList *list, void *data) {